gsam95/Data-Stories/README.md

 ## Assignment 3&4: [Critiquing Redesigning](critiquing-redesigning)
 Here I critique and do my first re-design +  journalling.
 Inputs are welcome:)

-## Final Project: [Dying Democracy]
+## Final Project: Democracy At Risk
-Part 1(part-1): Find project outline, data sources & rough sketches.
+[Part 1](part-1): Find project outline, data sources & rough sketches.
 Does it engage you?
 Inputs are welcome:)